|

 Doctors, The Deadly Assassin, and others), and history

 (Marco Polo, The Aztecs, and others).
-He is an expert
+They are an expert

 on power sources (Meglos) who specialized in thermodynamics

 (Time and The Rani).
-He's a scientist and engineer (The
+They're a scientist and engineer (The

-Aztecs, The Mind of Evil) who's described himself as
+Aztecs, The Mind of Evil) who's described themself as

 being qualified in "practically everything" (The Mutants),

-though he admits that he knows very little about quasitronics
+though they admit that they know very little about quasitronics

 (The Invasion of Time).
-There are several indications that he
+There are several indications that they

-didn't really apply himself at school, such as Borusa telling him
+didn't really apply themself at school, such as Borusa telling them

-that he'd "never amount to anything in the galaxy" with his
+that they'd "never amount to anything in the galaxy" with their

 "propensity for vulgar facetiousness" (The Deadly Assassin),

-and his companion, Romana, stating that he'd "scraped through with 51%" on his second attempt at passing his finals (The Ribos
+and their companion, Romana, stating that they'd "scraped through with 51%" on their second attempt at passing their finals (The Ribos

 Operation).
-Nevertheless, he graduated from The Academy in the
+Nevertheless, they graduated from The Academy in the

 class of '92 (The Armageddon Factor).
 Since, as far as we